-Lay the front lining piece over the back lining piece, right sides of the fabric together.
+Sew sleeve / shell at side seams – Lay the front lining piece over the back lining piece, right sides of the fabric together.
 Pin the sleeve’s underarm seam and the side seams and stitch with a 0.4″/1 cm seam allowance.
-Use an iron to press the seam allowance open.
+Use an iron to press the seam allowances open.

 ATTACHING THE LINING TO THE OUTER SHELL

 Pin the lining to the coat shell, matching the CB of the collar and the lining back and moving down each side of the front, right sides of the fabric together matching notches.
 See next images for how to pin the lining at the hem.